 Knee braces will either have a closed or open patella design.
 This means they either cover the whole knee cap or have a hole over the center of the kneecap.

 For the most part, your choice really comes down to personal preference.
-Some people feel that an open patella design has their kneecap feeling a little less compressed.
+Some people feel that an open patella design makes their kneecap feel a little less compressed.

 Being open also allows for better breathability in warm conditions.
 In cold conditions, you may want to opt for a closed patella design to keep your knee warmer.